kriskowal/tigerblood/README.md

-In all cases where winning or failing has already occurred for some magic or poetry, the outcome is poermanent.
+In all cases where winning or failing has already occurred for some magic or poetry, the outcome is permanent.
 Once magic or poetry has been won, it stays won forever.
 All future `ftw` and `ftl` will get the same value for the winning or failing.
 It is safe to call `ftw` or `ftl` on magic and poetry whether or not